 Funding for Energy Efficiency Projects

 When it comes to creating top-notch energy efficiency programs, it sometimes costs money to save money.
-But cities can obtain grants and low-interest loans.
+But Cities may be able to obtain grants and low-interest loans.

 The World Bank through it’s Energy Sector Management Assistant Division produced a guide to help municipalities determine the best financing tool for each project.
 This Guide, Financing Municipal Energy Efficiency Projects, contains summaries of illustrative case studies that can help policymakers understand the characteristics of various financing options and identify which are most viable in any given situation.